Comprehensive characterization of a YAG:Ce scintillator: light yield, alpha quenching and pulse-shape discrimination: YAG:C e scintillation

 To quantify the energy lost by the \al particles in the gas along the path from the source to the crystal and the energy deposited in the crystal itself, we performed Monte Carlo simulations of the various configurations using the Geant4 toolkit.
 From each simulated spectrum, we extracted the mean energy deposited in the detector.
 To evaluate the light yield for \bt/\gm events, we relied on the $511$-keV peak from \Na for linear calibration, acquiring a few runs with the \Na source over the measurement campaign.
 Owing to the low ionization density of $\beta/\gamma$ interactions, the light yield in the MeV range can be considered approximately constant to first order.
 Deviations from linearity could occur below about $100$ keV~\cite{Beretta:2017bft}, which is why we did not use the $59.5$-keV peak from \Am.
 From the fit, we estimated the light yield expected at the energies corresponding to \al-particle energies at the different pressures.
 The resulting ratio was the \QF.

 Figure~\ref{fig:QF} shows the results for the different gas and distance configurations.
 The upper panel illustrates how the energy loss in the gas varies significantly among different gases and is affected by the source-detector distance.
 This behaviour can be understood by considering together the gases' masses and ionization properties.
 In particular, although argon has a higher atomic number than air, its energy loss is smaller because of its higher mean excitation energy, which affects the stopping power according to the Bethe-Bloch formula~\cite{Qadr:2017airar}, while helium exhibits a much lower stopping power due to its low atomic number and relatively high mean excitation energy.
 The actual values of \QF are presented in the bottom panel, ranging from about $0.17$ down to $0.10$ as the \al energy decreases from $5.49$ to 1 MeV.
-Error bars were included, derived during the \QF computation.
-For the energy estimate, due to limited precision in determining the source–detector distance, the simulation was repeated with the distance varied by $\pm 1$~mm; the resulting differences in the simulated energies were taken as the corresponding uncertainty.
+We included error bars on the computed values, which were obtained by propagating the uncertainty on the energy.
+For the energy estimate, due to limited precision in determining the source-detector distance, we repeated the simulation with its value varied by $\pm 1$~mm, and we took the resulting differences in the simulated $\alpha$ energies as the corresponding uncertainty; in addition, we propagated the uncertainty from the linear \bt/\gm\ calibration.

 In our measurements, the determination of \QF is limited to energies above approximately $1$ MeV.
 This constraint arises from the presence of the $59.5$-keV \gm line of \Am, which prevents reliable reconstruction of the \al peak, when this is shifted towards very low energies.
 As a possible way to probe the sub-MeV region in future studies, one could reduce the thickness of the \YAG crystal in order to decrease the ratio between the two contributions in favor of the latter.